SiliconLabs/peripheral_examples/series2/etampdet/etampdet_em4/readme.txt

    in the assembly file to determine their position on the board.
 These resistors are both located on the underside of BRD4270B.
 6. Remove R248 and solder a 0 Ohm resistor to R202.

+Note for Testing on xG27:
+On BRD4194A, VMCU is a 3.3V supply that powers AVDD and IOVDD on xG27.
+In the datasheet, current consumption test conditions have AVDD and IOVDD powered by either the DC-DC at 1.8V, an external 1.8V supply, or an external 3.0V supply.
+Due to the design of the radio board, this board does not replicate the datasheet test conditions for current consumption, and the measured value may differ from the datasheet value.
+Additionally, due to the connection of LED1 to ETAMPDET channel 0 input, additional current consumption will be observed in EM2 with channel 0 enabled (default setting) and LED1 will "flicker" with the random generated bit stream from the ETAMPDET peripheral.

 ================================================================================

 Board:  Silicon Labs EFR32xG25 Radio Board (BRD4270B) +